jasongwartz/bazel_rules_nodejs_contrib/README.md

 # Point to the package.json file so Bazel can run the package manager for you.
 node_repositories(package_json = ["//:package.json"])

+# This loads the dependencies for the rules in this repository
 load("@ecosia_bazel_rules_nodejs_contrib//:defs.bzl", "node_contrib_repositories")

 node_contrib_repositories()
 ```

 ## Rules

+For usage of each rule have a look in the examples directory.

+### json_to_js

+Converts json files to treeshakable ES modules

+`json_to_js(name, srcs)`

+### toml_to_js

+Converts toml files to treeshakable ES modules

+`toml_to_js(name, srcs, strict)`

+### vue_component

+Converts a vue component to an ES module with the css injected into the js.

+`vue_component(name, src)`

+## Contributions

+The code in this repository is not actively supported / developed as these rules have currently only been used for experimentation and bazel is being evaluated for internal use.
+PRs and bug fixes would most likely be accepted though.